torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 An important part of signing in Uptane is monotonically increasing the version number of the metadata file.
 This step is very important and is required for ensuring protection against rollback attacks.
-We can increment the targets metadata version number by running `$ uptane-sign targets increment-version --repo myimagerepo`.
+We can increment the targets metadata version number by running:

+`$ uptane-sign targets increment-version --repo myimagerepo`

 Do not forget to do this before signing, as the server will reject targets metadata with equal version numbers.

 Signing the data is possible through the yubico-piv-tool itself.
 However, there is one step we should do _before_ signing.
 We have to **canonicalize** our target JSON before signing.
 This is because uptane-sign canonicalizes the JSON